SEKE: Specialised Experts for Keyword Extraction

 In the \textbf{validation set training scenario}, by adding the MoE on top of the DeBERTa model (see configuration DeBERTa MoE), we improve the performance of the vanilla model (see configuration DeBERTa) with a feed-forward token classification head on four out of six datasets according to all evaluation criteria.
 The improvement is not observed for the two smallest datasets, \textit{Krapivin} and \textit{Inspec}.
-On the other hand, adding the additional RNN head to the vanilla DeBERTa model improves the performance of the base model on all datasets (see configuration DeBERTa RNN) and according to almost all criteria (the only exception being the F1@1 criterion on the \textit{openKP} dataset).
-The results therefore indicate a synergy between the MoE and RNN layers, since the model with both MoE and RNN layers manages to substantially improve the base model and also outperforms the DeBERTa MoE and DeBERTa RNN models on four out of six datasets according to all criteria.
+On the other hand, adding the additional BiLSTM head to the vanilla DeBERTa model improves the performance of the base model on all datasets (see configuration DeBERTa BiLSTM) and according to almost all criteria (the only exception being the F1@1 criterion on the \textit{openKP} dataset).
+The results therefore indicate a synergy between the MoE and BiLSTM layers, since the model with both MoE and BiLSTM layers manages to substantially improve the base model and also outperforms the DeBERTa MoE and DeBERTa BiLSTM models on four out of six datasets according to all criteria.

 In the \textbf{full training scenario}, the DeBERTa MoE model outperforms the vanilla DeBERTa on three out of six datasets according to all evaluation criteria.
 Interestingly, the DeBERTa MoE model fails on all computer science datasets, which suggests that expert specialisation might be harder on this domain.
-On the other hand, the DeBERTa MoE RNN model outperforms the vanilla one on all datasets and according to almost all criteria, the only exception again being the F1@1 criterion on the \textit{openKP} dataset.
+On the other hand, the DeBERTa MoE BiLSTM model outperforms the vanilla one on all but one dataset and criterion, the F1@1 criterion on the \textit{openKP} dataset.

-In this scenario we also manage to substantially improve the SOTA on the \textit{Inspec}, \textit{KPTimes}, and \textit{JPTimes} datasets according to both criteria.
-While we outperform the best-performing model \textit{JoinKPE} in F1@10 on the \textit{KP20k} and the \textit{Krapivin} datasets, our best-performing configuration (DeBERTa MoE RNN) on the other hand achieves uncompetitive performance in terms of F1@5 on these two datasets.
-On the \textit{openKP}, our best approach (DeBERTa MoE RNN) fails to beat JointKPE and Diff-KPE approaches according to the F1@1 criterion.
+In this scenario, we also manage to substantially improve the SOTA on the \textit{Inspec}, \textit{KPTimes}, and \textit{JPTimes} datasets according to both criteria.
+While we outperform the best-performing model \textit{JoinKPE} in F1@10 on the \textit{KP20k} and the \textit{Krapivin} datasets, our best-performing configuration (DeBERTa MoE BiLSTM) on the other hand achieves uncompetitive performance in terms of F1@5 on these two datasets.
+On the \textit{openKP}, our best approach (DeBERTa MoE BiLSTM) fails to beat several approaches (among others, also the two LLM-based baselines, GPT4o-mini and Gemini-1.5-flash-8B) according to the F1@1 criterion.
 The performance comparison is nevertheless favourable according to the other two criteria.
-Finally, the results also show that the unsupervised models in general achieve much worse performance than the supervised models.